littlehorse-enterprises/littlehorse/docs/SERVER_CONFIGURATIONS.md

 ### `LHS_OAUTH_CLIENT_SECRET`

 Optional OAuth2 Client Secret.
-Used by the server to identify incoming calls against an Authorization Server.
-This OAuth client secret is used by all the listeners.
+This OAuth client secret is used by all `OAUTH` listeners, and authenticates all incoming calls against the OAuth server.

 Example: